Published on: June 20, 2023

 .git/info/attributes

 files.
-On Gitaly servers, we store repositories on disk
+On Gitaly servers, we store repositories on

-as bare
+as [bare

 This means that on the server we don't keep worktrees around.
 To